Future Philanthropists Program

 4. To provide opportunities for teens to express and demonstrate volunteer leadership activities in the community.

-Juniors from Oak Park-River Forest High School, Fenwick High School and Trinity High School are eligible to apply.
+Juniors from Oak Park-River Forest High School, Fenwick High School, Trinity High School and St. Ignatius College Prep are eligible to apply.
 Each year approximately 25 students are accepted into this highly competitive program to which they make a two-year commitment.
 In their junior year the participants learn about philanthropy as it pertains to foundations, non-profits, businesses, etc. They then review grant proposals, decide which requests get funded, and subsequently evaluate the impact of these grants.
 In their senior year the students learn about the pillars of fund-raising and strive to raise monies in a variety of ways to give back to the program.
 Adult mentors from the community whose own philanthropy, fund-raising, and volunteer activities are notable provide guidance to both the junior and senior cohorts.

 Grant awards are made by the junior cohort in the spring of each year at the Future Philanthropists Program Capstone event, and the fund-raising successes of the senior cohort are announced at this time as well.
 Every dollar raised goes back into the Future Philanthropist Fund held at the OPRF Community Foundation to help grow and maintain the grant-making by the next group of juniors in the following year.
 Everyone is invited to contribute to this endowed fund that will continue to provide the resources to educate future philanthropists, while making an impact now to benefit young people in our community.